docpad-archive/documentation/01-start/04-begin.html.md

 module.exports = docpadConfig
 ```

-You'll have to restart DocPad so that DocPad can become aware of the configuration file.
-Then on, DocPad will automatically reload your configuration when changes occur.
+You’ll need to restart DocPad, so that it sees configuration file.
+Thereafter, DocPad will automatically reload your configuration when changes occur.

-The first part of this configuration is where we actually define our configuration (where the `# ...` is located), and the second part is a [node convention](http://nodejs.org/docs/latest/api/modules.html#modules_module_exports) for exporting data from one file to another.
-Whenever we say add some configuration, you'll want to add it to the `docpadConfig` object we just defined.
+The first part of the file is where you’ll define configuration itself (where the `# ...` is located).
+The second part is a [node convention](http://nodejs.org/docs/latest/api/modules.html#modules_module_exports) for exporting data from one file to another.

+Whenever you see “add some configuration”, it means “add it to the `docpadConfig` object”, which you just defined.

-For more information on configuration files and what configuration is available to your, refer to our [Configuration Page](/docpad/config).
+For more information on configuration files and their options, see [Configuration Page](/docpad/config).

 ### Using TemplateData for Abstractions

-Everything that is available to our templates is called [TemplateData](/docpad/template-data) - for instance `@document` is part of our template data.
-So to be able to abstract out something that our templates will use, we will need to extend our template data.
-We can do this by modifying our template data configuration property like so:
+Everything available to templates is called [TemplateData](/docpad/template-data).
+For example, `@document` is part of our template data.
+So, to be able to abstract something for your templates to use, you’ll need to extend your template data.

+You can do this by modifying your template data configuration property, like so:

 ``` coffee
 docpadConfig = {